What Is Zero Waste?

 - Eco friendly reusable water bottle: We all know how wasteful water bottles are.
 Yet still, we buy over 1 million of them per minute, according to EcoWatch.
 Just say no!

 - Reusable coffee cup: We love guilt-free coffee (that also stays warm for hours).
 Switch to an insulated stainless steel coffee cup and you’ll help save 25 billion styrofoam cups that get thrown away per year.
 You’ll also save money as many gas stations and coffee shops offer discounts for bringing your own cup.

 - Eco friendly cutlery: The amount of waste and pollution created by the life of plastic utensils is horrifying.
 Avoid using new plastic cutlery every time you buy lunch by keeping a set of either bamboo or stainless steel cutlery with you.

 - Reusable shopping bags: According to Ecowatch, 1 million plastic bags are used every minute, despite that this is likely the single easiest plastic to refuse.
 Take your own bag every time you go shopping.
 It can be virtually any bag you have lying around the house.

-- Zero waste food containers: From buying groceries in bulk to getting takeaway or leftovers, you can save lots of landfill waste with a few simple jars or being diligent about remembering those plastic free food storage containers and eco friendly lunch bags and boxes.
+- Zero waste food containers: From buying groceries in bulk to getting takeaway in reusables, you can save on landfill waste by using a few simple jars or being diligent about remembering those plastic free food storage containers and eco friendly lunch bags and boxes.